rhydin/onlinehost/README.md

 #### Admin Commands

 The Bot owner has several commands available, including global ban for when users abuse the Bot's functionality.
 Anyone banned from using the bot for explicit abuse WILL NOT be unbanned.
 Anyone caught creating multiple accounts to circumvent this ban will be reported to Discord for abuse.

+### Greetings

+#### Greeting Message

+The bot can be configured to greet newcomers to your server with a custom message.
+TODO

+#### Greeting Role

+The bot can be configured to assign a role to newcomers on your server.
+TODO

 ### User-defined Variables